-It is open on weekdays from 9am to 5pm (10am to 5pm on Thursdays).
-It provides a service for both undergraduates and postgraduates which you are very welcome to use, whether you are contemplating a career within or outside of the academic world.
-There is a well-stocked information room, and details are kept of a large number of specific job vacancies.
+It is open on weekdays from 9am to 5pm and it provides a service for both undergraduates and postgraduates which you are very welcome to use, whether you are contemplating a career within or outside of the academic world.
 Specialist careers advisers are available to offer personal assistance.
 Amongst other things, they can help you to assess your main strengths and weaknesses, and point you towards the type of job that would suit you best.
 You are encouraged to arrange an interview with the adviser for your subject area at least a year before the end of your course, so that you can make the most informed choice about your future career.